Skip to main content

 Superman, as presented in this film and others, seems to operate under a more utilitarian framework: he will avoid killing, unless killing is the only way to prevent a greater loss of life.
 From a purely logical standpoint, this makes sense.
 But for a being of his unimaginable power, it is a terrifyingly unstable philosophy.
 When a man breaks his rule, the consequences are tragic.
 When a god decides his rule is flexible, the consequences are apocalyptic.
 Who gets to determine when the line can be crossed?
 Him?
 The very idea is a terrifying concentration of power and judgment in one being, accountable to no one.

 This is why the Zod neck snap in Man of Steel was so viscerally wrong for so many people (like me).
-It wasn’t just the act; it was the casual, unexamined way a new, godlike hero resorted to it without narrative weight or consequence.
+It wasn’t just the act; it was the casual, unexamined way a new godlike hero resorted to it without consequence.
 This film repeats the error on a smaller scale with the quick, consequence-free murder of Bizarro.
 It’s treated as a moment of narrative house-cleaning rather than a soul-wrenching moral choice.
 For a hero defined by his compassion, taking any life should leave a permanent scar.
-The film seems to believe it’s just a tough day at the office, a fundamental misreading of the gravity of such an act.
+The film treats it like a tough day at the office: a fundamental misreading of what that act means.

 Compounding these philosophical issues is the simple fact that the film is a structural mess.
 It suffers from a now-common disease in blockbuster filmmaking: the burden of being a universe-starter.
 The need to introduce a dozen characters, hint at future plotlines, and set up a multi-year franchise comes at the direct expense of telling a single, coherent, emotionally resonant story.

 The opening is a baffling barrage of text and contextless action that feels more like a TV series “previously on” segment than the start of a major film.
 The pacing lurches violently between different tones and subplots.
 One moment we are in an earnest character drama, the next we are in a slapstick comedy sequence featuring a “hater monkey,” then we are in a large-scale action set piece.
-The humour, while often charming in isolation, can be tonally jarring, and some jokes, like Jimmy naming Eve “Mutant Toes,” are simply baffling.
+The humour, while often charming in isolation, can be tonally jarring, and some jokes - like Jimmy naming Eve “Mutant Toes” - are simply baffling.
 The editing feels frantic, as if the film is constantly terrified of boring its audience for even a single second.
 And some moments, like the blatant imitation of the Hulk-Loki smash from The Avengers, feel so creatively bankrupt they momentarily break the spell of the entire movie.
-It’s a film with a dozen great ideas that are all suffocating each other for screen time.
-It desperately needed a more ruthless editor and a more focused script that was content to tell one story well, rather than trying to tell ten stories at once.
+It’s a film with a dozen great ideas suffocating each other for screen time.
+It needed a more ruthless editor and a script content to tell one story well.

 Conclusion